Ruth Infarinato

-Ruth Daniela Infarinato Morrizon (born 17 June 1969 in Buenos Aires) is an Argentine actress, TV host and journalist.
+Ruth Daniela Infarinato Morrizon is an Argentine actress, TV host and journalist.
 She has been known as one of the strongest figures in the Latin-American youth audience for being VJ for more than 10 years in MTV Latin America.

 She currently lives in Miami, Florida.

 Career

-Since early 1990s Infarinato was regular host of some MTV Latimoamérica's shows, including Conexión, that was one of MTV's outstanding programs.
+Since early 1990s, Infarinato was regular host of some MTV Latimoamérica's shows, including Conexión, that was one of MTV's outstanding programs.